 \section{Introduction}

-The first notion of a partial action that appeared in the literature was a partial action of groups on algebras within the theory of operator algebras.
-Precisely, in the Exel's paper \cite{exel1994circle} whose aim was to describe the structure of suitable $C^*$-algebras with the unitary circle $\mathbb{S}_1$ acting by automorphisms.
+The first notion of a partial action that appeared in the literature was a partial action of groups on algebras within the theory of operator algebras, more precisely in Exel's paper \cite{exel1994circle} whose aim was to describe the structure of suitable $C^*$-algebras with the unitary circle $\mathbb{S}_1$ acting by automorphisms.
 In \cite{Dokuchaev_exel}, Dokuchaev and Exel presented the definition of a group acting partially on an algebra, carrying it to a purely algebraic context.
-From this previous work, the partial group actions arose the attention of many other researchers.
+From this previous work, the partial group actions raised the attention of many other researchers.
 In particular, a Galois theory for commutative ring extensions was developed using partial actions \cite{paques_ferrero_dokuchaev}.
-Such a work motivated Caenepeel and Janssen to extend it to the context of Hopf algebras \cite{caenepeel2008partial}.
+This work motivated Caenepeel and Janssen to extend it to the context of Hopf algebras \cite{caenepeel2008partial}.

-The notion of a partial action have several applications and extensions to other settings, as groupoids \cite{paques_bagio}, categories \cite{Alvares_Alves_Batista} and among many others, as can be noticed in \cite{Dokuchaev_survey} and references therein.
+The notion of a partial action has several applications and extensions in other branches of mathematics, such as groupoids \cite{paques_bagio}, categories \cite{Alvares_Alves_Batista}, and many others, as can be noticed in \cite{Dokuchaev_survey} and references therein.
 In the partial Hopf actions theory, examples constitute a fundamental part of its understanding and development.

-An interesting example of partial action is given by scalars, that is, a Hopf algebra $H$ acting partially on a $\k$-algebra $A$ via a partial action of $H$ on $\k$.
-Precisely, if $\cdot : H \o \k \longrightarrow \k$ is a partial action of $H$ on $\k$, then $H$ acts partially on the algebra $A$ via $\rightharpoonup: H \o A \longrightarrow A$, $h \rightharpoonup a = (h \cdot 1_\k)a$.
-In fact, many authors have obtained a characterization for this particular case of partial action, even in more general settings.
+An interesting example of partial action is given by scalars, that is, a Hopf algebra $H$ acting partially on a $\k$-algebra $A$ via a partial action of $H$ on $\k$: if $\cdot : H \o \k \longrightarrow \k$ is a partial action of $H$ on $\k$, then $H$ acts partially on the algebra $A$ via $\rightharpoonup: H \o A \longrightarrow A$, $h \rightharpoonup a = (h \cdot 1_\k)a$.
+Many authors have obtained a characterization for this particular case of partial action, even in more general settings.
 For instance, see \cite[Lemma 4.1]{guris}, \cite[Section 3.2]{Alvares_Alves_Batista} and \cite[Examples 2.3 - 2.5]{glob_twisted_patial_hopf}.
 However, even with this characterization, few concrete examples are known.